Anne Hutchinson: Memorials and legacy

+In front of the State House in Boston, Massachusetts, stands a statue of Anne Hutchinson with her daughter Susanna as a child by Cyrus Dallin.
 The memorial is featured on the Boston Women's Heritage Trail.
 Dallin also used this image in the Signing of the Mayflower Compact bas relief in Provincetown, Massachusetts.
 Another memorial to Hutchinson was erected south of Boston in Quincy, Massachusetts, at the corner of Beale Street and Grandview Avenue.
 This is near the location where the Hutchinsons owned a 600 acre farm with a house, and this is where they stayed for several days in early spring 1638 while making the trip from Boston to their new home on Aquidneck Island.

-There is also an Anne Hutchinson memorial in Founders' Brook Park in Portsmouth, RI.
+Another memorial is erected in Founders' Brook Park in Portsmouth, RI.
 The park features marble stones inscribed with quotes taken from Hutchinson's trial.
 Anne Hutchinson was inducted into the National Women's Hall of Fame in 1994.

 Literary works

 According to Hutchinson biographer Eve LaPlante, some literary critics trace the character of Hester Prynne in Nathaniel Hawthorne's The Scarlet Letter to Hutchinson's persecution in the Massachusetts Bay Colony.
 Historian Amy Lang wrote that Hester Prynne was the embodiment of a fictional Anne Hutchinson—a Hutchinson created by the early Puritan chroniclers.
 Lang notes that Hester was what orthodox Puritans said Hutchinson was, either in reality or at least spiritually.
 The parallel is that Hutchinson was the heretic who metaphorically seduced the Puritan community, while in Hawthorne's novel Hester Prynne literally seduced the minister of her community.

 Hawthorne noted that The Scarlet Letter was inspired by John Neal's 1828 novel Rachel Dyer, in which Hutchinson's fictional granddaughter is a victim of the Salem witch trials.
 Hutchinson appears in the opening chapters as a martyr connected to the later martyrs of the witch hysteria.

 Anne Hutchinson and her political struggle with Governor Winthrop are depicted in the 1980 play Goodly Creatures by William Gibson.
 Other notable historical characters who appear in the play include Cotton, Vane, and Dyer.
 In January 2014, Dan Shore's opera Anne Hutchinson, with libretto by William A. Fregosi and Fritz Bell, was performed twice in Boston, Massachusetts, by the Intermezzo Opera Company.